BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 In the following stage, logistic regression, SVM, kNN, AdaBoost, and Neural Network algorithms were tried for various hyperparameters and the best result was sought.
 The best parameters and average scores found are as follows.
 - Best Mean Parameters for Logistic Regression : 'C': 0.1, 'Class Weight': None,  with a mean score of 0.8744
-- Best Mean Parameters for SVM Regression : C': 0.5, 'Kernel': 'linear', 'Class Weight': 'balanced',  with a mean score of 0.8769
+- Best Mean Parameters for SVM : C': 0.5, 'Kernel': 'linear', 'Class Weight': 'balanced',  with a mean score of 0.8769
-- Best Mean Parameters for kNN : 'neighbors': 9, 'Class Weight': 'uniform',  with a mean score of 0.8744
+- Best Mean Parameters for kNN : 'neighbors': 7, 'Class Weight': 'uniform', with a mean score of 0.8744
 - Best Mean Parameters for AdaBoost : 'n_estimators': 50, 'learning_rate': 0.01,  with a mean score of 0.8744
-- Best Mean Parameters for Neural Network : {'Hidden Layers': (50,), 'Activation': 'tanh', 'Alpha': 0.01},  with a mean score of 0.8719
+- Best Mean Parameters for Neural Network : {'Hidden Layers': (50,), 'Activation': 'tanh', 'Alpha': 0.001},  with a mean score of 0.8719

 According to the above results, the most suitable model was determined as SVM and therefore the SVM model was used in the determination phase.